blockspacer/chromium_base_conan/base/trace_event/README.md

 ## Asynchronous Events

+Note: our tools can't always determine the correct BEGIN/END pairs unless these are used in the same scope.
+Use ASYNC_BEGIN/ASYNC_END macros if you need them to be in separate scopes.

+Async events can occur across multiple threads/processes.

 Sometimes, you will have an asynchronous event that you want to track.

+They are useful for tracing operations like texture loads that can start activity on other threads.

 For this, use TRACE_EVENT_ASYNC_BEGINx and TRACE_EVENT_ASYNC_ENDx.
 For example: